padovagrandtour/main/README.md

 ```

 ## Setting up GraphDB
 This is done auto-magically via Docker.
-Just run `docker compose up`.
+Just run `docker compose up --force-recreate`.
 This will create a new GraphDB repo from `data/graphdb-repo.ttl`, ingest all ttl files in `data/ttlData` and start a GraphDB server on <http://localhost:7210>.

 Keep in mind that every time you shut down the docker compose service, everything is recreated and populated again from scratch.
 This is done on purpose, since during the development phase the data changes frequently, so it's important.